Frequently asked questions for Parents

 All parents/carers are asked to ensure that the school has up-to-date contact information in case of an emergency or illness.
 The easiest way to submit changes is by updating your information on the School Gateway app or website.
 If you have not signed up for School Gateway, please e-mail firstname.lastname@example.org with any changes of address, telephone numbers or change of contacts.

-There are currently no items for Year 7 on the On-line shop; so please don’t purchase anything.
+There are currently only mini whiteboard for Year 7 on the On-line shop; so please don’t purchase anything else.